JohnMartin0301/JohnMartin0301/README.md

 </p>

 ## 📌 About Me
-- I’m a Computer Engineering graduate currently working on Windows server infrastructure and cloud environments, where I build and maintain systems used in real production.
-I enjoy building tools and automations that reduce manual work and improve efficiency.
+- I'm a Computer Engineering graduate working as an Associate Software Engineer focused on building and configuring Windows Server infrastructure in cloud systems.
+My work includes provisioning servers and virtual machines, handling system setup and updates, and troubleshooting system issues.
-- I use Python to develop tools and automate repetitive tasks, and I work with Flask and FastAPI for backend development.
-I also have experience building systems that connect software and hardware, backed by my Computer Engineering background, including IoT projects using Arduino and ESP32.
+- I use Python to develop tools and automations that reduce repetitive work and improve efficiency.
+I also work with Flask and FastAPI for backend development, and I have experience building systems that connect software and hardware using embedded systems and IoT with Arduino and ESP32 through my Computer Engineering background.
-- I focus on growing my skills in systems, cloud, and automation by building and learning through real projects.
+- I focus on growing my skills in software, automation, and cloud by building and learning through real projects.

 ## 🛠️ My Tech Stack